svm-suite/svm-suite.github.io/README.md

 ...
 ```

 Note the use of `src` parameter.
-Using this code, we start a router coded in file `rt1.svm`.
+Using this code, we start a router coded in file `rt1.srv`.
 Similarly, if some other service we start (like *compute-stateful.svm* or *compute-stateless.svm*) depends on a particular code, we use the same `src` parameter to specify the code file.

 In a direction of modularity, we introduce two more built-in services, source `input` and target `output`.
 Using them, we make *router.svm* comply with essential service input/output definition, and we are finally able to pass messages between different routers from a parent node, thus making use of their modularity.

 ### 4 conclusion

-In this section, we presented a simple router service for directing messages between other services.
-Being a service glue element, *router.svm* takes a central role among all the services in *SVM Suite*.
-Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *console.svm*, *compute-stateful.svm* and *compute-stateless.svm* to perform different tasks of interest.
+In this section, we presented a simple router service vitual machine for directing messages between services.
+Being a service glue element, *router.svm* takes a central role among all the service virtual machines in *SVM Suite*.
+Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *console.svm*, *compute-stateful.svm* and *compute-stateless.svm* services to perform different tasks of interest.

 ## C. console.svm